jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 2.1.1.
 Start the Virtual Machine and Run the Provisioning Script 2.1.2.
 Connect to the Vagrant Virtual Machine with SSH 2.1.3.
 Check for the Makahiki Source Code
 2.1.4.
-Environment Variables Verification
+Start the Server
 2.1.5.
-PostgreSQL Configuration Verification
-2.1.6.
-Start the Server
+If the Server Does Not Start
 Appendix A.0.
-Troubleshooting Configuration Files - Editing Configuration Files Appendix A.0.1.
+Troubleshooting Configuration Files Appendix A.0.1.
 Troubleshooting /etc/bash.bashrc
 Appendix A.0.2.
 Troubleshooting pg_hba.conf
 Appendix A.0.3.
 Troubleshooting /home/vagrant/makahiki_env.sh